 where \be d_{AA}=d^{abcd}_Ad^{abcd}_A,\quad d_{AF}=d^{abcd}_Ad^{abcd}_F,\quad d_{FF}=d^{abcd}_Fd^{abcd}_F. \ee Here $\zeta_n$ is the Riemann $\zeta$-function, and $N_A$ is the number of group generators, so that for $SU(N_C)$ we have $N_A=N_C^2-1$.
 The quantities $d_{AA}$ etc as defined in Eq.~\eqref{quarts} are the quartic Casimirs which appear for the first time at four loops.
-They are defined in terms of the symmetric tensors $d^{abcd}_A$, $d^{abcd}_F$ are defined in general in Ref.~\cite{qcd4}, where explicit expressions for $SU(N_C)$ in Refs.~\cite{qcd4,wap1}.
+They are defined in terms of the symmetric tensors $d^{abcd}_A$, $d^{abcd}_F$ which in turn are defined in general in Ref.~\cite{qcd4}, where explicit expressions for $SU(N_C)$ are also given.
 The AAPAP predictions were found to be surprisingly accurate and in most cases better than might have been expected\footnote{Note that the AAPAP accuracies in Table I of Ref.~\cite{wap1} are computed using the rounded numbers given in that Table (and also contain a sign error in the second row), and therefore differ slightly from the third column of the current Table~\ref{qcd4a}, where the same accuracies are computed using unrounded results.}; however this good agreement relied on neglecting the contributions to the exact $\beta$-function from these new quartic Casimirs.
 As was argued in Ref.~\cite{wap1}, since these group structures are absent from the lower-order input data used in the Pad\'e approximation, it is not surprising that the Pad\'e procedure fails to predict these terms.
 It is natural to inquire into the size of these quartic Casimir contributions relative to the other parts of the $\beta$-function coefficients; in fact $d_{AA}$ contributes only to $\beta_{3,0}$, $d_{AF}$ contributes only to $\beta_{3,1}$, and $d_{FF}$ contributes only to $\beta_{3,2}$, at around $20\%$, $10\%$ and $2\%$ respectively for $N_C=3$, with a modest decrease in the $d_{AA}$ and $d_{AF}$ contributions and increase in the $d_{FF}$ contribution with increasing $N_C$.
 These contributions are perhaps larger than one might have expected but, as we see, decrease with the power of $N_F$ (i.e. from $\beta_{3,0}$ through $\beta_{3,1}$ and $\beta_{3,2}$); both features which we will see again at the next loop order.